Rutujapingale10/Multithreading/README.md

 # detach()
 detach function detaches the threaad from parent thread.
 It allow both parent thread and thread execute independantly. detach thread will terminate after main terminated.
+# swap()
+std swap() algorithm exchanges the state of lhs and rhs effectively called lhs.swap(rhs) it change thread id of thread.

+# Mutex
+Mutex is mutual exclusion .
+it is used to avoid race condition explicitly it contains mutex types, lock types and specific function